 Select the source collection you want to copy and right-click it in the connection tree.
 In our case, this is collection test.people on localhost.

 Choose “Copy Collection” from the context menu.
 This will mark the collection for copying.

 2. Paste MongoDB Collection

-4. That’s It!
-Your MongoDB Collection Has Been Copied!
+4. Your MongoDB Collection Has Been Copied to Another Database!

-BTW: In the bottom left corner, you can always monitor the progress of your copy operation, and in case of very long-running operations, also cancel them.
+Tip: You can always monitor the progress of your copy operation in the bottom left corner.
+In case of very long-running operations, you can also cancel them.